 Work of the committees

-In order for the Supervisory Board to optimally perform its functions, it has set up committees which once again met regularly in the 2016 financial year.
-The respective members of the committees are listed on page 109 of the Integrated Annual Report 2016.
-The Chairpersons of the committees regularly reported on the work of the committees at each subsequent plenary meeting of the Supervisory Board.
+In order for the Supervisory Board to perform its functions efficiently, the committees it set up once again met regularly in the past financial year.
+The respective members of the committees are listed on p.
+133 of the Integrated Annual Report 2019.
+The Chairpersons of the committees regularly reported comprehensively on the work of the committees at each subsequent plenary meeting of the Supervisory Board.

 Audit of the annual and consolidated financial statements